docutils/docutils/sandbox/README.txt

+..                            -*- rst-mode -*-

 =====================
  README: The Sandbox
 =====================

 The Sandbox_ is a place to play around, to try out and share ideas.
 It's a part of the Subversion repository but it isn't distributed as part of Docutils_ releases.
-Each developer who wants to play here should create their own subdirectory (suggested name: SourceForge ID, or given name + family initial).

-It's OK to make a mess here!
+It's OK to make a mess in the sandbox!
 But please, play nice.

+A project-specific subdirectory should be created for each new project.
+Any developer who wants to play in the sandbox may create their own subdirectory (suggested name: SourceForge ID, or given name + family initial), but project directories are recommended over personal directories, which discourage collaboration.

 For more information, please see the `Docutils Project Policies`_.

 ..
-This link gives readers a way to *get to* the sandbox:
+This link gives readers a way to *go to* the sandbox:
 .. _Sandbox: ./

 .. _Docutils: http://docutils.sourceforge.net/